vrinceanu/Lmixing/README.md

 This module calculates the rate coefficients by using exact quantum mechanical results for low and moderate principal quantum numbers *n*, and by using a semiclassical approximation when the direct calculation is not practical.

-In order to avoid truncation error and loss of precision due to subtraction of near-equal terms, the code exploits the unlimited integer Python type to calculate the Wigner's 6-j symbols, the *mpmath* package to extend the floating point precision in calculating high order polynomials.
+In order to avoid truncation error and loss of precision due to subtraction of near-equal terms, the code exploits the unlimited size integer Python type to calculate the Wigner's 6-j symbols, and the *mpmath* package to extend the floating point precision in calculating high order polynomials.

 ## Installation